fiestajetsam/I-D/draft-gruessing-ntp-ntpv5-requirements/draft-gruessing-ntp-ntpv5-requirements.md

 ## Backwards compatibility to NTS and NTPv4

-The support for compatibility with other protocols SHOULD NOT prevent addressing issues that have previous caused issues in deployments or cause ossification of the protocol.
+The support for compatibility with other protocols should not prevent addressing issues that have previous caused issues in deployments or cause ossification of the protocol.

 Protocol ossification MUST be addressed to prevent existing NTPv4 deployments which incorrectly respond to clients posing as NTPv5 from causing issues.
-Forward prevention of ossification (for a potential NTPv6 protocol in the future) SHOULD also be taken into consideration.
+Forward prevention of ossification (for a potential NTPv6 protocol in the future) should also be taken into consideration.

 The model for backward compatibility is servers that support mutliple versions NTP and send a response in the same version as the request.
 This does not